U.S. Department of the Interior (DOI)

 Indian Affairs provides services directly or through contracts, grants, or compacts to 567 federally-recognized tribes with a service population of about 1.9 million American Indian and Alaska Natives.

 National Park Service

-The State, Tribal, and Local Plans & Grants Division of the National Park Service provides preservation assistance through a number of programs that support the preservation of America's historic places and diverse history.
+The State, Tribal, and Local Plans and Grants Division of the National Park Service provides preservation assistance through a number of programs that support the preservation of America's historic places and diverse history.
 The division administers grant programs to state, territorial, tribal, and local governments, educational institutions, and non-profits in addition to providing preservation planning, technical assistance, and policy guidance.
-Our work supports historic properties and place-based identity, key components to the social and economic vitality of our communities.
+This work supports historic properties and place-based identity, key components to the social and economic vitality of our communities.

 Additionally, the Native American Graves Protection and Repatriation Act (NAGPRA) Grants program provides assistance to museums, Indian tribes, and Native Hawaiian organizations for the purposes of assisting in consultation, documentation, and repatriation of Native American “cultural items,” including human remains, funerary objects, sacred objects, and objects of cultural patrimony.